 High quality (hospital grade) silicone creates a soothing, comfortable barrier for little mouths, protecting them from plastic.
 As this animated video shows, there can be “ouch points” for babies that were sore spots for this creative dad.
 The Pouch Pop™, which is naturally BPA and Phthalate free, allows babies as early as 4 months old to self-feed (score!).
 And this smart invention makes for a much smarter decision vs. the plastic spoons that you have to hold.
 Which supermom or dad out there couldn’t use free hands during busy feeding, travel, and on-the-go time?!
 For those who have “problem” feeders, perhaps this can be of some assistance to your sensitive ones.
 And when coupled with a product like Squooshi (you can attach the Pouch Pop™ to all pre-made pouches as well as most reusable pouches), it creates the perfect solution for a comfortable and happy feeding experience!

 If I’m looking for a downside, the only thing I can come up with is that it’s another piece to buy and wash – the latter probably being the more important.
 But really, for baby’s comfort, that’s a small price I’d be willing to pay.
-Speaking of price, they come in packs of 4 cute colors and retail for $9.99 (for a set of 4) on Amazon.
+Speaking of price, they come in packs of 4 cute colors and retail for $9.99 (for a set of 4).
 This would make a fabulous baby shower gift!

 Real food lovers are keen on stores like Whole Foods and Trader Joe’s.
 But how about a store filled with real foods that has your baby and child in mind?
 Living in Charlotte, we are really fortunate to have The Baby Grocery Store right here in our neck of the woods (for those not in our area, they also have a great online presence).
 What started out as a simple kiosk in (Charlotte-based) SouthPark Mall turned out to be such a hit, with such a high level of demand, that the owners opened a 6,400 square foot space.
 The store houses all natural, organic and non-GMO food products, including both frozen and fresh meals for little ones.
 You can pick up necessities like diapers and wipes as well – but as far as food, The Baby Grocery Store completely fits the ideals of a real food lifestyle.
 They host classes and stand as a resource for those with similar ideals wishing to learn more.